309: The Amazing Colossal Man

 It’s Cocoa Puffs, Bob!
 I have no idea why, but it fits the equation!
 Check it out.
 There’s the skim milk, and then there’s the Cocoa Puff, you see?

-Cocoa Puffs is a chocolate-flavored cereal popular with kids.
+Cocoa Puffs is a chocolate-flavored cereal popular with kids, made by General Mills and introduced in 1958.

 Carol Merrill was a model on the TV game show Let’s Make a Deal from 1963-1977.